 : allows compression but not out-of-line storage.

-Each strategy can be configured on a per-column basis with ALTER TABLE ...
+Each strategy can be configured per-column with ALTER TABLE ...
 SET STORAGE.

 PostgreSQL will only try to TOAST values when the row size exceeds TOAST_TUPLE_THRESHOLD